-Many states have Code Section 482-type powers to adjust the income or apportionment factors of taxpayers (known generally as UDITPA section 18 powers).
-(Section 482 contains the Code’s transfer-pricing provisions.)
+Many states have Code Section 482-type powers to adjust the income of taxpayers (Section 482 contains the Code’s transfer-pricing provisions).
+Many states also have authority to adjust apportionment factors to fairly represent the extent of the taxpayer's business activity in the state (known generally as UDITPA section 18 powers).
 States may force combined reporting on certain taxpayers regardless of whether intercompany transactions are at arm’s length.
-Further, states may disallow interest expense to a foreign affiliate under their Section 482-type powers, even if the IRS has not adjusted that same payment.
+Further, states may disallow interest expense to a foreign affiliate under their Section 482-type authority, even if the IRS has not adjusted that same payment.
 These are concerns for domestic and foreign companies alike, but it may come as a surprise to non-US companies that US states have broad income adjustment powers that mirror federal powers.

 Many states have statutory modifications that can result in disallowance of certain intercompany expenses, different treatment of certain types of income, and other adjustments to the tax base.